owen10253/owen10253/README.md

 ### Hi there 👋

+I'm software developer and performance engineer with 3 years of experience in health care and variable printing industries.
+A collaborative and adaptable developer with experience in agile-like development processes using Jira/Trello.
+Utilize excellent leadership and communications skills to accomplish time sensitive complex projects in an inter-departmental working environment.
+Strong analytical skills with a MS in Mechanical Engineering from Cal Poly Pomona, and BS in Mathematics Specialize in Computing from UCLA.

 <!--
 **owen10253/owen10253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.